jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 chain (before they were purchased by Starwood Hotels and then a much more boring hotel conglomerate), is an office building turned carrier and fiber hotel.

-I don't know the network topology between my condo and the Westin Building, but Wave G is part of Spectrum, an extension member of the Seattle Internet Exchange hosted in the Westin Building... near my condo there's also the NYI SEA1 datacenter on Western Ave, and there must be plenty of fiber between there and the Westin Building.
+From my condo building we have fiber to a data center a few blocks away at 3101 Western Ave - home of the NYI SEA1 DC - and Wave G / Spectrum is then an extension member of the Seattle Internet Exchange hosted in the Westin Building... near my condo there's also the NYI SEA1 datacenter on Western Ave, and there must be plenty of fiber between there and the Westin Building.